Outdoor labeling solutions | A definitive guide | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 Apart from these material choices, care must be taken to use the right adhesive material.
 Adhesives used for hard surfaces may not work well under smooth surfaces like glass.

-Short Life for outdoor labels is an old tale
+Short life for outdoor labels is an old tale

 Leveraging technology and science, labeling solutions have become favorable to unpredictable weather conditions.
 Tested over time, these labels stay alive for decades, making them recognized and readable.